-"Rotini pasta tossed with chicken, bell pepper and a creamy herb sauce - all prepared on the stovetop!
+"Rotini pasta tossed with chicken, bell pepper and a creamy herb sauce--all prepared on the stovetop!
 Very quick and easy recipe.
-You can improvise to certain tastes, and serve it for any occasion."
+You can improvise and adapt to your family's tastes, and serve it for any occasion."

 Hmm.
 None of these ingredients are on sale today.